leiralima/My-little-Projects/README.md

 This is a summary of my programs so far:
 * Calcutalor1: a simple calculator that does the four basic mathematical operations.
-* ContactsBook: as of now, an idea for a contacts book.
+* ContactsBook: a virtual contacts book.
 * NumberChecker: simple program that does various types of checks with a given number.
 * Scrambler: program that mixes two given strings and also separate a string into two new strings.